P0rtier/Code-Review/README.md

 The system also provides a set of statistics that can be used to analyze the code review process and improve it in the future.

-The project consists of two parts:
+The system works as an Azure DevOps VCS extension.
+It consists of two parts:
 - Backend application (Java with Spring Boot framework).
 - Frontend application (TypeScript with ReactJS framework).

-The system works as an Azure DevOps VCS extension.
-The backend application connects directly to the project's Azure DevOps API.

 This project was created for Wrocław University of Science and Technology's [Team Projects Committee 2023](https://kpz.pwr.edu.pl).